brannondorsey/pastebin-mirror-docker/README.md

 # `pastebin-mirror` Docker

 A dockerized version of the [`pastebin-mirror`](https://github.com/brannondorsey/pastebin-mirror) service.
-Archives all new pastes from [pastebin.com](http://pastebin.com).
+Archives new pastes submitted to [pastebin.com](http://pastebin.com) in real-time from.
 Requires docker and docker-compose.

+`pastebin-mirror` uses the Pastebin scraping API which requires a Pastebin Lifetime Pro account (one $50 payment).
+Once an account is purchased, a single IP address can be whitelisted [here](https://pastebin.com/doc_scraping_api). **This docker service will not archive pastes correctly unless it is running from a whitelisted IP address.**

 ```bash
 # clone pastebin-mirror